charm_mpi#

 The same as

-structure for Gauss-Legendre grids depends on the parity ofnmax
+charm_pointstructure for Gauss-Legendre grids depends on the parity ofnmax.If

-must be odd at one process and even at all the remaining processes incomm
+nmaxis even,local_nlatmust be odd at one process and even at all the remaining processes incomm.
+The process with oddlocal_nlatmust include the equator.If

 The code example below shows how to compute a distributed Gauss-Legendre grid.
 We assume that